nih-cfde/cfde-deriva/README-registry.md

 9. CFDE-CC staff with highest permissions on infrastructure
     - CFDE Infrastructure Operations
 10. General users who have personal preferences/profile data
-    - any authenticated user, or member of a general CFDE Portal group?
+    - a member of a general CFDE Portal group?
+11. The owner of a particular profile
+    - where the profile `id` or related content `user_id` matches the authenticated client

 Other roles TBD.